 Whether you know what you want to see, who you want to meet or are just exploring your options, we will personalize your visit to fit your needs.

-Already know what you want to study?
-Experience Days are designed around each academic major.
-Come take a tour of campus, meet with an admissions counselor, talk to a professor, visit the Campus Shoppe, and more!
+Campus Visit Days are designed around each academic major.
+Come take a tour of campus, meet with an admissions counselor, speak with Financial Aid, talk to a professor, visit the Campus Shoppe, and more!

 ||Various slots starting at 9:00 a.m.|